About The Artist

 Hanne Lore Koehler

-Born in Aachen, Germany, Hanne Lore Koehler grew up in Ontario, Canada, where she still lives with her husband and family from which comes the inspiration for much of her work.
-Although she did not have a formal education in art, when it comes to her work, as in her life, she has always followed her heart.
-Hanne feels that this is all you might be interested to know about her; instead, she would like you to know about her art.|
+Born in Aachen, Germany, I grew up in Ontario, Canada, where I still live with my husband and family from which comes the inspiration for much of my work.
+Although I did not have a formal education in art, when it comes to my work, as in my life, I have always followed my heart.

 My vibrant watercolors and oil paintings cannot be labelled in only one category.
 My paintings reflect my life: enriched with excitement as well as quiet times.
 My fascination with capturing a flash of movement in a motionless artform is evident in my sports paintings and energetic portraits.
 Moments of tenderness are reflected in my still life art

 When my husband, Stephan and I purchased our modest home in the country thirty years ago, we were surrounded by farmland.
 There was a "pick-your-own" raspberry farm across the road from us that also sold berries from a roadside stand in the shade of an old Oak.
 Unfortunately, this land has recently been developed with executive homes; however, our three acre lot backs onto the Grand River and has many mature Spruce, Pine, Birch, Maple, Apple, Sumac and Walnut trees

 Along with about six resident groundhogs, a family of foxes, raccoons, skunks, possums, wild turkeys and countless friendly chipmunks (that climb onto our laps and eat peanuts right out of our hands as we enjoy summer evening dessert in our patio swing), our river is home to a family of beavers, muskrats, fishers, snapping turtles, blue herons and many species of ducks, geese and fish.
 Tundra swans stop over during spring and fall migration.
 Even the occasional wolf and some coyotes have been spotted.
 With all this wildlife

 and shrubs that deer, rabbits and groundhogs don't eat - Day Lilies, Black-eyed Susans, English lavender, phlox, Shasta Daisies, Malvia seem to flourish in addition to the wild phlox, blackberries and wildflowers that line the property.
 We created a rock garden with creek that extends from the back of our house down a hill to a Lily pond.
 We left part of the hill grassy for winter tobogganing - when conditions are right, we build a luge track, banking the sides of a labyrinth of curves with snow.
 This activity, once enjoyed by our son, Michael, and daughter, Christina, and their friends, is now a favorite of our grandsons, Jake and Brody and a new crop of neighborhood children.

 rink (complete with floodlights) back near the river every winter.
 You can find many of the men there flooding the rink until midnight with water pumped out of the river.
 They usually keep a bonfire going and take turns warming up.
 Neighborhood kids just love it!
 The smack of a hockey stick against an icy puck seems to echo through our valley for miles.

 .
 We have spent many happy hours on its banks fishing and picnicking with our grandsons.
 You can still see the remains of an old treehouse built by our children and their friends in a huge old Willow.
 With Steve's help, our grandsons built their treehouse

 , skiing fun, building a snowman, melting forest creeks, apple and cherry blossoms, fishing, boating, swimming in a refreshing lake in sweltering heat, splashing off a dock, baseball, horses, racing, slow walks along a country road surrounded by the spectacular colors and smells of autumn, music, little league - this variety in my life is reflected in the variety of subjects in my paintings as well as the media I use.
 Most critics, print publishers and galleries prefer to slot an artist into a particular category (i.e. wildlife watercolor artist).
 Although I am inspired to paint the occasional bloom, to me it would be very boring, for instance, to paint nothing but flowers and use only oil paint.
 I am afraid my life would be stagnant and my work would become stale.

 afterward.
 The adrenaline rush felt by a skier blasting through powder, the priceless expressions on the faces of youngsters in an energetic soccer match, the simple flicker of a lace curtain in a summer morning farmhouse breeze, a new pet - life is full of excitement and wonder.
 I prefer to concentrate on painting the best of life rather than the worst; as such, my paintings often reflect my love and appreciation for country life and many of my portraits depict country children

 Although my subjects are as varied as my interests, they always exude my love of life.
 I hope to arouse a "feel-good" emotion in the viewer with my paintings - happiness, reminiscence, excitement, contentment, amazement - as I try to satisfy the eye with form, the mind with purpose and the soul with imagination.